-If you have breast cancer, your medical oncologist and the other members of your care team will use certain key information to help gauge your prognosis and determine the most appropriate treatment.
+If you have breast cancer, your medical oncologist and the other members of your care team will use essential information to help gauge your prognosis and determine the most appropriate treatment.
 One of these data points is whether the cancer is confined to the breast or has spread to another part of the body.
-Breast cancer that has moved beyond its point of origin is called metastatic breast cancer.
+Breast cancer that has moved beyond its point of origin is called metastatic breast cancer or distant breast cancer.

 Another important piece of information is whether the cancer depends on hormones – estrogen and/or progesterone – to grow.
 If it does, it’s known as hormone receptor-positive breast cancer.
 Around 70% of breast cancers are hormone receptor-positive, according to the American Cancer Society.
 Metastatic hormone receptor-positive breast cancer is breast cancer that grows with the help of one or both of the female hormones and affects an area of the body beyond the breast.

-Currently, metastatic breast cancer, including hormone receptor-positive disease, has no cure.
-However, modern medicine continues to improve and patients are living longer with each advancement.
+Currently, metastatic breast cancer, including hormone receptor-positive disease, has no definitive cure.
+However, modern medicine continues to improve, and patients are living longer with each advancement in available therapies.
 Cancer specialists use hormone therapy and other treatments to reduce symptoms and help patients enjoy the best quality of life possible.

 All breast cells – and some breast cancer cells – have proteins called estrogen or progesterone receptors.
 These receptors bond with their namesake hormones in the blood because they help the cells grow.

 Breast cancer is hormone receptor-positive if it has estrogen and/or progesterone receptors, and it’s further classified based on which type of receptor it has.
-The cancer is known as ER-positive if it has estrogen receptors, and PR-positive if it has progesterone receptors.
+The cancer is ER-positive if it has estrogen receptors and PR-positive if it has progesterone receptors.

 Your cancer team will use a sample of the tumor to test for hormone receptors following a biopsy or surgery to remove the cancer.
 If you have hormone receptor-positive breast cancer, you have a treatment option available to you that patients with hormone receptor-negative disease don’t – hormone therapy.